makinacorpus/drupal-ucms/README.md

 # µCMS

-Site factory based upon a single Drupal instance and Elastic Search.
+Site factory based upon a single Drupal instance.

-You will need Elastic Search 2.2.x version, with the 'attachment' plugin enabled.
+This still needs to be document, it will be.